The Goldenshluger-Lepski Method for Constrained Least-Squares Estimators over RKHSs: Regression for a Fixed RKHS

 for constants $D_1, D_2, D_3 > 0$ not depending on $\tau$, $r$ or $n$. \end{theorem}

 We can obtain rates of convergence for our estimator $V \hat h_{\hat r}$ if we make an assumption about how well $g$ can be approximated by elements of $H$.
-Let us assume \begin{enumerate}[label={($g$2)}] \item \hfil $g \in [L^\infty, H]_{\beta, \infty}$ with norm at most $B$ for $\beta \in (0, 1)$ and $B > 0$. \end{enumerate} The assumption \ref{g2}, together with Lemma \ref{lApproxInter}, give
+Such assumptions are typically stated in terms of interpolation spaces between a Banach space $(Z, \lVert \cdot \rVert_Z)$ and a dense subspace $(V, \lVert \cdot \rVert_V)$ (see \cite{bergh2012interpolation}).
+The $K$-functional of $(Z, V)$ is